eldruin/wyhash-rs/README.md

 For questions, issues, feature requests, and other changes, please file an [issue in the github project][issue-tracker].

+# Minimum Supported Rust Version (MSRV)

+This crate is guaranteed to compile on stable Rust 1.32 and up.
+It *might* compile with older versions but that may change in any new patch release.

 ## License

 Licensed under either of